 Follow the checklist below to configure multiple RStudio Package Manager instances for HA:

-- Ensure that all node clocks are synchronized Section 12.2 of the admin guide
+- Ensure that all node clocks are synchronized (HA Time Synchronization Requirements)

-- Install and Configure the same version of RStudio Package Manager on each node - Section 2 of the admin guide
+- Install and Configure the same version of RStudio Package Manager on each node (Getting Started)

 - HA requires using a PostgreSQL database.
 All nodes in the cluster must use the same PostgreSQL database.